-Below are the current research opportunities for undergraduate students looking to gain additional experience in their fields of study.
-These opportunities can also fulfill the AEC 492/493 Learning Experience requirement for Applied Ecology minor students.
+Below are previous opportunities for undergraduate students looking to gain additional experience in their fields of study.
+These opportunities fulfill the AEC 492/493 Learning Experience requirement for Applied Ecology minor students.
 All below opportunities are available to any undergraduate students (not just AE minors).

 - -Understanding the microbes that live on fishes and how they might relate to spoilage of seafood or other food products